photography-mismasphotography-mismasphotography-mismasphotography-mismas

 -Anais Nin

-Driving through Turkish city of Istanbul was story of its own.
-I felt like a kamikaze waiting to be hit from any direction what so ever.
+Driving through the Turkish city of Istanbul was the story of its own.
+I felt like a kamikaze waiting to be hit from any direction whatsoever.

-I wouldn’t recommend sleeping in the car on a parking lot in the city because of the diabolical music playing in the cars of locals while competing with their sound system among each other all night long.
+I wouldn’t recommend sleeping in the car on a city parking lot because of the loud music playing in the cars of locals, competing with each other’s sound systems all night long.

-A part from that, this beautiful ancient city with its enormous colorful mosques implemented with a new modern architecture, amazing craftsmanship, endless spice markets and delicious food was just what I was expecting, even more, much more.
+Apart from that, this beautiful ancient city, with its enormous, colorful mosques featuring modern architecture, excellent craftsmanship, endless spice markets, and delicious food, was just what I was expecting – even more, much more.

-In fact, Istanbul impressed me so much I have returned in two years but this time with my dear friend Mr. Troy Ziel with whom I’ve shared a great memories since our adventures travels in Cambodia.
+In fact, Istanbul impressed me so much that I returned after two years, this time with my dear friend Mr. Troy Ziel, with whom I’ve shared great memories since our adventurous travels in Cambodia.

-We enjoyed Istanbul so much we were seriously considering of offering a storytelling photo workshop in the future.
-Wanna join?
-I’ll see what I can do, but now let’s return to our offroad adventure, shall we?
+We enjoyed Istanbul so much that we are seriously considering offering a storytelling photo workshop in the future.
+Want to join?
+I’ll see what I can do, but now let’s return to our off-road adventure, shall we?

-Cappadocia was one of the necessities, the place It was clearly pinpointed on my map.
+Cappadocia was one of the places I had to visit, and it was clearly pinpointed on my map.
 Why?

-You see my friends I have an endless mileage of travels accomplished with an airplane all the way since the times when I was discovering beautyfull archeological and cultural sides of Southeast Asia, but I have never flew with a balloon.
+You see, my friends, I have traveled extensively by airplane since the days when I was discovering the beautiful archaeological and cultural aspects of Southeast Asia, but I have never flown in a balloon.

-Since the region is known for their balloon aircraft skills, this was the place I’m gonna do it, experience the balloon ride.
+Since the region is known for its balloon aircraft skills, this was the place I wanted to do it – experience the balloon ride.
 And I did!

 20140623-IMG_6323_2014_June_23

-I was flying in a colorful balloon above the fairy chimneys, cone-shaped rock formations clustered in Monks Valley and ascend over the magnificent Cappadocian landscape.
+I was flying in a colorful balloon above the fairy chimneys, cone-shaped rock formations clustered in Monks Valley, and ascending over the magnificent Cappadocian landscape.

 What an extraordinary experience, as if time would stop for a brief moment.
-The landscpape looked like I am gonna lend it on the moon.
+The landscape looked like I was going to lend it on the moon.

 20140620-IMG_5085_2014_June_20

-I couldn’t stop my self but to extend my staying.
+I couldn’t help but extend my stay.
 I made the deal with the Kaya Konak Cave Hotel located in Göreme and took photos for them while they let me stay in one of their beautiful cave rooms.

-Everything till Cappadocia went according to the plan, but than the journey took it’s own turn.
-Yeah, It started in Turkey all ready.
+Everything till Cappadocia went according to the plan, but then the journey took its turn.
+Yes, it started in Turkey already.

-I stopped somewhere in the middle of nowhere when suddenly my mobile home represented a treat to somebody and not long after I was facing the weapons of the Turkish police.
+I found myself stopped in the middle of nowhere when suddenly my mobile home became a threat to someone, and soon after, I was facing the weapons of the Turkish police.

 I must admit it was hard to communicate.
-I did not speak Turkish and nor did they English.
+I did not speak Turkish, and neither did they speak English.
 Everything sounded as a big mishmash.
 I had no choice but to fallow them to the station where I had to wait till the next day but without a glass of wine.
 What a mess!

 20140619-IMG_4822_2014_June_19

-The next day a police realized I am only a traveler so I got a permission to continue the journey.
+The next day, the police realized I was only a traveler, so I was given permission to continue my journey.

-In the next few days I reached Van lake and mountain Ararat eating melons and drinking tea with the nicest local man
+In the next few days, I reached Van Lake and the mountain Ararat, eating melons and drinking tea with the nicest local man

 “If someone called you crazy for doing it, you are on the right track!”

-Since I have driven such a long way I made a stop in Şanlıurfa, where I had to face another extreme. +42 degrees celsius made me fell I am going to melt on my car-sit.
+After driving such a long distance, I made a stop in Şanlıurfa, where I had to face another extreme.
+The temperature reached +42 degrees Celsius, making me feel like I was going to melt in my car seat.

-The reason for stoping so close to the Sirian border was to see the megalithic structures of Göbekli Tepe that were built 5,000 years before the Egyptian pyramids as well as predates Stonehenge by 6,000 years.
+The reason for stopping so close to the Sirian border was to see the megalithic structures of Göbekli Tepe, which were built 5,000 years before the Egyptian pyramids and predate Stonehenge by 6,000 years.

-200 pillars each pillar of a height up to 6 m and weighs up to 10 tons with the large parts still remain un excavated amazed me so much I almost forgot to breathe.
+The 200 pillars, each reaching a height of up to 6 m and weighing as much as 10 tons, left me so amazed that I nearly forgot to breathe.

 All rights reserved by Mismas photography.